CryptoGing/demo/doc/2_deployment.md

 nano .env
 ```

 Set up the following environment variables.
-Using the example above:
+Using the example in step 2 of Pre-Deployment:

 ```
 FRONTEND_URL=https://mydemoapp.com